Demerak/Demerak/README.md

 ##### Hardware, Linux, Cloud :cloud: & Ethical Hacking
 * Setup a smart mirror using [MagicMirror](https://github.com/MichMich/MagicMirror)
 * Setup a hacking workspace using Kasm, docker container, and VM on Azure (ubuntu) [see NetworkChuck Video](https://www.youtube.com/watch?v=U7e-mcJdZok).
 In his tutorial he used Linode but I decided to use Azure since I have a student subscription.
+When using Azure, you need to add a new Inbound port rule to allow HTTPS connection, it won't work otherwise.

 #### Work-Related Project
 * I developed data extraction tools using Python to automate manual reporting tasks, saving days' worth of efforts recurrently and providing data previously inaccessible.